Mostafa-Medhat/Master-Embedded-System-Online/README.md

 # Master-Embedded-Systems-Online
-Master Embedded Systems Online (Learn In Depth) Diploma Repo that contains all terms projects and simulation files.
+Master Embedded Systems Online (Learn In Depth) Diploma Repo that contains all terms assignments, projects and simulation files.